RafaelyRezende/Born2BeRocky/README.md

 ### PHP

-Personal Home Page (Hypertext Preprocessor) is primarily a server-side scripting language.
+<a href="https://www.php.net/">Personal Home Page</a> (Hypertext Preprocessor) is primarily a server-side scripting language.
 As a C-based programming language, it is high performance, integrates with the most common web servers and has an extensive library of built-in functions and extensions that facilitates web development.
-The PHP programming language is the backbone of Content Management Systems (CMS) such as WordPress, Joomla, Drupal.
+The PHP programming language is the backbone of <a href="https://en.wikipedia.org/wiki/Content_management_system">Content Management Systems</a> (CMS) such as <a href="https://wordpress.org/php">WordPress</a>, Joomla, Drupal.
 It also has a high performance when dealing with dynamic websites that heavily rely on database connection, user interaction and dynamic content display.

 The setup of the PHP and the fastCGI module is requisite for the integration with MariaDB and WordPress.